University of Michigan Law School, J.D., 2001

 Dartmouth College, B.A., cum laude, 1998

-Prior to joining Berger Schatz, Ms. Krehbiel practiced in commercial and securities litigation as an associate in the law firm of Milbank Tweed Hadley & McCloy in New York City.
-Ms. Krehbiel also previously practiced family law at the law firm of Skoloff & Wolfe in Livingston, New Jersey.
+Karen came to Berger Schatz with a commercial and securities litigation background, which she gained as an associate in the litigation department of Milbank Tweed Hadley & McCloy in New York City.
+Karen also previously practiced family law at the law firm of Skoloff & Wolfe in Livingston, New Jersey.

-Ms. Krehbiel’s interest in family law grew from her experience representing neglected and abused children, first as a law school student and then as a volunteer at Lawyers for Children, a non-profit legal organization based in New York City.
+Karen’s interest in family law stemmed from her experience in representing neglected and abused children, first as a law school student and then as a volunteer at Lawyers for Children, a non-profit legal organization based in New York City.

-Ms. Krehbiel has written on family law topics, including an article analyzing the collaborative law approach to divorce, and as a contributing editor for chapters on parenting plans and enforcement of parenting time for a deskbook for judges published by the National Interdisciplinary Colloquium on Child Custody Law.
+Karen has written on family law topics including an analysis of the collaborative law approach to divorce, and has participated in the drafting of chapters on parenting plans and enforcement of parenting time for a book for judges published by the National Interdisciplinary Colloquium on Child Custody Law.

 “Collaborative Law — The Potential Downside of the Latest Trend in Marital Dissolution,” G/P Solo Law Trends and News, Family Law, American Bar Association, May 2005